mixcore/mix.portal.angular/libs/ng/cms-module/README.md

-# ng-webshell
+# ng-cms-module

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test ng-webshell` to execute the unit tests.
+Run `nx test ng-cms-module` to execute the unit tests.